Penland Glass Studio

 There is a mandatory safety walk-through at the beginning of every class.
 The walk-through is to introduce you to the studio space and to show you the safety equipment.
 There are 2 first aid kits (one in each studio), a safety shower in between, and an eye wash station.
 Personal safety equipment such as glasses, dust masks, gloves, and close-toed shoes are the students' responsibility.
 You must have these items in order to work in the studio, so you may want to bring these items from home or you may purchase them from the store.
 You should refer to your instructor's material list for specifics about safety equipment needed for the class.

 Alcohol is not permitted in the studio; working while intoxicated is also prohibited.

 Shared Studio Equipment

-Some classes like to share both studio spaces and some classes are so different they have to work separately.
-If you are interested in working outside your class please speak to the assistant or the coordinator to see if something may be arranged.
+Some classes like to share both studio spaces, and some classes are so different that they have to work separately.
+If you are interested in working outside your class, please speak to the assistant or the coordinator to see if something may be arranged.

 Phone Number 828-765-5507